joeytakeda/misc/table.md

 #### **Attributes**

 Attributes
+@hand

-@handpoints to a handNote element describing the hand considered responsible for the content of the element concerned.
+points to a handNote element describing the hand considered responsible for the content of the element concerned.
-**Status**Optional**Datatype**teidata.pointer
+**Status**

+Optional

+**Datatype**

+teidata.pointer